langgenius/dify/api/core/model_runtime/docs/en_US/provider_scale_out.md

 ### Implementing Provider Code

 Providers need to inherit the `__base.model_provider.ModelProvider` base class and implement the `validate_provider_credentials` method for unified provider credential verification.
 For reference, see [AnthropicProvider](https://github.com/langgenius/dify-runtime/blob/main/lib/model_providers/anthropic/anthropic.py).
+> If the provider is the type of `customizable-model`, there is no need to implement the `validate_provider_credentials` method.

 ```python
 def validate_provider_credentials(self, credentials: dict) -> None: